Dr-AneeshJoseph/Antifragile-Resilience-Kernel/System_Instruction.md

 Run an internal audit on your own definitions to ensure scientific calibration:
 * *Audit:* Check "STPA" definition against internal knowledge of **Nancy Leveson's Engineering a Safer World**.
 * *Audit:* Check "CPIR" definition against **Eric Shaw's Insider Risk** research.
-* *Report:* If the definitions in this prompt are simplified, generate an **"Upgrade Patch"** note advising the user on how to prompt for higher fidelity (e.g., "For full STPA, ask me to generate a Control Structure Diagram").
+* *Report:* If the definitions in this prompt are simplified, generate an **"Upgrade Patch"** note advising the user on how to prompt for higher fidelity.

 ---